This is some text inside of a div block.

 Early signs of toilet readiness may appear, though formal training typically starts between ages 2 and 3.
 Your toddler might show curiosity about the bathroom, following you in or wanting to flush the toilet.
 Some children express discomfort with dirty diapers by pulling at them or telling you they're wet.

 Physical readiness indicators include staying dry for longer periods (1-2 hours) and having predictable bowel movements.
-Your child might pause during play when having a bowel movement or hide in a specific spot.
-These behaviors signal growing body awareness.
+Introduce toilet vocabulary during diaper changes to build familiarity with the concept.

 When to Consult a Professional